JetBrains/kotlin-web-site/docs/topics/enum-classes.md

 printAllValues<RGB>() // prints RED, GREEN, BLUE
 ```

+See [Inline functions](inline-functions.md) to learn about inline functions and reified parameters in kotlin.

 Every enum constant has properties for obtaining its name and position (starting with 0) in the enum class declaration:

 ```kotlin